namrathapmd/Bellabeat_CaseStudy/README.md

 2. **Exploratory Data Analysis (EDA):** Employed Tableau for in-depth exploratory analysis to uncover patterns, correlations, and trends within the data.
 3. **Insight Generation:** Derived meaningful insights into consumer behavior and engagement with Bellabeat smart devices.

-## Key Findings

-- *Provide a brief summary of the significant insights gained during the analysis.*

-## Recommendations

-- *Outline high-level recommendations based on the insights to guide Bellabeat’s marketing strategy.*

-## Future Steps

-- *Suggest potential next steps or areas for further exploration in terms of data analysis or marketing strategy.*

-## How to Replicate the Analysis

-1. **Data Setup:**
-   - *Include instructions on setting up the PostgreSQL database or provide a link to the dataset.*

-2. **Analysis Replication:**
-   - *Guide on how to replicate the analysis using Tableau.*

-3. **Visualization:**
-   - *Explain how to interpret and reproduce the visualizations.*

-## Collaborators

 - *List the contributors or collaborators on this project.*